awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/greengrass-nucleus-component.md

 # Greengrass nucleus<a name="greengrass-nucleus-component"></a>

-The Greengrass nucleus component \(`aws.greengrass.Nucleus`\) is the only mandatory component and the minimum requirement to run the AWS IoT Greengrass Core software on a device\.
+The Greengrass nucleus component \(`aws.greengrass.Nucleus`\) is a mandatory component and the minimum requirement to run the AWS IoT Greengrass Core software on a device\.
 You can configure this component to customize and update your AWS IoT Greengrass Core software remotely\.
-You can deploy this component to configure settings such as proxy, device role, and AWS IoT thing configuration on your core devices\.
+Deploy this component to configure settings such as proxy, device role, and AWS IoT thing configuration on your core devices\.

 **Important**
 When the version of the nucleus component changes, or when you change certain configuration parameters, the AWS IoT Greengrass Core software—which includes the nucleus and all other components on your device—restarts to apply the changes\.